AlperenTurkmen/CA3/README.md

 A website that briefs you about covid, you can set alarms in it to make announcements about covid cases, covid news or weather forecast.

 Installing the modules:
   You must download and install these module to make this code run properly.
-In the following links, you can find how. https://flask.palletsprojects.com/en/1.1.x/installation
+In the following links, you can find how:

+  https://flask.palletsprojects.com/en/1.1.x/installation

   https://publichealthengland.github.io/coronavirus-dashboard-api-python-sdk/pages/getting_started.html#installation